-Gain State 1 uses the full dynamic range of the pixel and is recommended for applications requiring moderate sensitivity.
-Gain State 2 and 3 are ideal for resolving low luminescence signals due to the very lowest read noise attainable.
+Gain State 1 leverages the larger charge capacity of the serial register, in order to extend dynamic range.
+This advantage can only take place when binning.
+Gain State 2 uses the full dynamic range of the pixel and is recommended for applications requiring moderate sensitivity.
+Gain State 3, although only using a half of the single pixel full well, is ideal for resolving low luminescence signals due to the very lowest read noise attainable.